Skip to content

 )

-Text Field Language Mappings
+Text Field Language and Stemming Mappings

 my_mappings = {

-"title": {"type": "text_field", "language": "fr"},
+"title": {"type": "text_field", "language": "fr", "stemming": "multiple"},

-"description": {"type": "text_field", "language": "es"},
+"description": {"type": "text_field", "language": "es", "stemming": "none"},

 "content": {"type": "text_field", "language": "en"},